DCDaniels/OS-Lab-2-Processes/README.md

 ### *Lab 2 Processes*
+Collaborator: Chadille Jones

-Please check make3 for the solution to this problem.
+Please check main 3 for the solution to this problem.

 *****************************************************